 All parents should observe their baby's neck movements to ensure they are comfortably able to look both ways and sleep with their head both ways.
-If not, bring the baby in for an osteopathic examination and treatment.
-(The sooner the better, babies are much easier to treat when they are weeks rather than months old).
 If the baby sleeps on only one side a flattening of the head (plagiocephaly) may result.

 Colic, wind, reflux and constipation

 Although this is mainly experienced as abdominal pain, other signs may be difficulty winding, regurgitation and constipation but mainly there is inconsolable crying for many hours.
 During delivery the nerve to the stomach and diaphragm which lies at the base of the skull can be compressed, resulting in distortion of the diaphragm compromising the digestive system.
-Osteopathic treatment is focused on releasing the compression on the nerves and the diaphragm.
 Very young babies can be tense and unrelaxed and when they start crying are unable, due to their immature nervous and emotional states, to stop.
-Parents report that cranial osteopathy often helps the babies to relax.

 Glue ear is caused by fluids collecting in the eustachian tube.
 As the fluid collects it is not only a potential site for infection but hearing can become affected.

 We treat older children with back pain, neck pain and other musculoskeletal symptoms.
 It is a good idea to bring your child to the osteopath around the age of 8 for a postural assessment.
 We can often sort out any aches and pains as well as teach them about good posture and exercise.

 Book an Appointment